mgibbon2/operating-systems/project-two/README.md

 A system call is a way for regular programs to ask the operating system to do something for them.
 When a program needs to read or write a file, create a new process, or even just get the current time, it asks the operating system through system calls.
 The operating system provides a list of functions that programs can use to make these requests, like opening a file or creating a new process.
 These functions are usually accessed through standard libraries provided by the operating system.

 2. This article is over 20 years old.
 If you try [this example] from the article in your VM, does it still work?
 Use your own words to explain why you think this may be a good (or bad) thing.

+An outdated header is being used "<sys/syscall.h>".
+This would be bad since it can't run the code and could be potential security issue.